 3D XPoint Optane, on the other hand, utilizes a wholly new architecture with persistent data as a built-in feature, non-dependant on supporting hardware.

 3D Xpoint is quite possibly the biggest advancement in storage mediums since NAND over two decades ago.

 Initially, Intel and Micron made some overzealous 2015 marketing claims of:

-These stats had many excited to sell all of their memory and upgrade as soon as the modules came on market.
-However, Intel later backpedaled in a following presentation to significantly lower numbers:
+These stats had many excited to sell all of their memory and upgrade as soon as the modules came on the market.
+However, Intel later backpedaled in the following presentation to significantly lower numbers:

-While the regression from promised performance is disappointing, the technology still does present enticing possiblities for I/O improvements by removing the bottlenecks present in most architectures.
+While the regression from the promised performance is disappointing, the technology still does present enticing possibilities for I/O improvements by removing the bottlenecks present in most architectures.

 Cross Point Memory Structure

-The density of XPoint is about 4x higher because transistors are not necessary for individual data cells, freeing up quite a bit of space in the grid.
+The density of XPoint is about 4x higher because transistors are not necessary for individual data cells.
+This frees up quite a bit of space in the grid.

 The Optane NVDIMMs will also require specialized cooling if preliminary findings of heat production are any indication.

 Additionally, According to a Lenovo Thermal Architect, Vinod Kamath, “the Xpoint memory can consume about 3x the power of a standard 16GB DDR4 DIMM…. could range from 15-18W.”